bcosynot/glin/README.md

 ## MCP Prompts Reference

-Glin provides server-side prompts that your AI assistant can use:
+Seev provides server-side prompts that your AI assistant can use:

 ### `worklog_entry`